chaotive/platformer-demo/README.md

 # Savage Robot Run
 A Unity 5 runner demo, that has to do with a Robot and Savages running and doing other stuff.
-It works as a technical demo to show application of several architecture and programming techniques.
+It works as a technical demo to show application of several programming techniques.

-## Main design goals:
+## Main programming design goals:

 - Maximize re-usability of game components.
 - Maximize code scalability.
 - Produce easy to understand and self-documenting high level code components.
 - Facilitate data relationships handling.
 - Facilitate configuration data usage.
+- Not depending on external, already generic programming frameworks.
+Code design should favor natural growth.

 ## Implementation summary: